 The work of securPharm must be viewed in context with a series of measures required by the European Union to protect patients from falsified pharmaceuticals in the legal supply chain.
 The legal foundation for this are the Falsified Medicines Directive 2011/62/EU as well as the Delegated Regulation (EU) 2016/161.
 With the publication of the Delegated Regulation in the Official Journal of the European Journal on 9 February 2016, the implementation period for building a system for authentication began in Germany and will end on 9 February 2019.
-From 9 February 2019 onward, pharmaceutical companies may only release pharmaceuticals subject to verification that bear two safety features.
+Since 9th February 2019, pharmaceutical companies may only release pharmaceuticals subject to verification that bear two safety features.
 Pharmacies may only dispense these pharmaceuticals to patients after successful authentication.

 The EU-Commission points out expressly the legal obligations of all stakeholders regarding the implementation of savety features under the Falsified Medicines Directive 2011/62/EU in the letter of 18 October 2018.

 For more information of the EU-Commission see: